-For fifty years, ALDEA has partnered with indigenous Guatemalans to strengthen communities and enhance the health and well-being of families.
+For more than fifty years, ALDEA has partnered with indigenous Guatemalans to strengthen communities and enhance the health and well-being of families.
 Please read on to learn more about the profound and lasting legacy of Dr. Carroll Behrhorst in Guatemala:

 1959: Dr. Carroll Behrhorst travels to Guatemala as a Lutheran medical missionary and is stationed in Antigua, Guatemala.